m9tzin/m9tzin/README.md

   - Currently studying Computer Engineering, with an interest in Software Engineering & Machine Learning.

-  - Building blockchain solutions with Go & Hyperledger Fabric.
+  - Learning and building blockchain solutions with Go & Hyperledger Fabric.

 </samp>